ffreyli/Pokemon-EV-Trainer/PRODUCT_SPEC.md

 ## 11. Glossary

 - **EV (Effort Value)**: A hidden statistic in Pokemon games that affects a Pokemon's final stats.
-Maximum 510 total, 252 per stat.
+Maximum 510 total, 255 per stat (though only 252 provides benefit).
 - **Species Number**: The Pokedex number of a Pokemon species (e.g., 25 for Pikachu)
 - **Sprite**: A 2D image representation of a Pokemon
 - **PokeAPI**: An open-source RESTful API for Pokemon data